 Maine Ballot Initiative

-The campaign has also released a video describing the benefits of RCV in Maine:
+In 2016, the campaign released the following video describing the benefits of RCV in Maine: